 Our tour’s meeting point will be the village of Rougon, at the heart of the Verdon Gorge.
 We will take the Blanc-Martel trail (Sentier Blanc-Martel), one of the most popular hiking routes in France, named after the two explorers who discovered the area in 1905, traveling on wooden canoes.
 The track runs 15 kilometers along the right side of the river, offering probably the most impressive gorge views in Europe.
 We will trek along ancient oak trees and 1,000-meter (3,000ft) limestone cliffs, where we will glimpse the tiny silhouettes of climbers, as well as griffon vultures soaring over natural thermal baths.

 The trail features quite varied and challenging terrain, with good climbs and steep – although short – descents, and a final stretch that requires climbing some ladders and a steel staircase.
 We will trek for about 5 hours, with a total 450-meter (1,480ft) ascent.

 If you suffer from vertigo or would prefer an easier hiking option, we can take the Pecheur Trail (which means the Fishermen Trail).
 This loop path will also take us along the right bank of the river, without having to climb any ladder or staircase.
 Along the way, we will visit some cave men ancient farms built close to some hot springs.
 The hike’s total duration is of 4 hours, involving also a 450-meter (1,480ft) ascent.

 I usually hold this tour in April, May and early June, or then from September to mid-November, given that it is too hot during the summer.
-If you are looking for a summer outing, I recommend the hike in the Mercantour National Park and the Utelle village and southern French Mediterranean Alps day trek I also lead.
+If you are looking for a summer outing, I recommend the hike in the Mercantour National Park.

 Don’t miss this fascinating hiking outing in one of Europe’s most unique natural sites!
 Send me your booking request now.